astropy/photutils/benchmarks/README.md

 # Only the deblending benchmark with a larger image
 python benchmarks/bench_segmentation.py --which deblend \
     --n-sources 4000 --n-processes 1,4,8

+# Only the SourceCatalog n_threads benchmark for the Kron measurements
+python benchmarks/bench_segmentation.py --which kron-threads \
+    --n-sources 4000 --threads 1,4,8
 ```

 ## Background (`bench_background.py`)